fpalou/fpalou/README.md

 # Hello, World!
 I'm Federico Palou 🌟

 ## 🚀 About Me
-👨‍💻 I'm a Junior Full-Stack developer with a passion for reading.
+👨‍💻 I'm a Junior Full-Stack developer with a passion for reading fantasy and science fiction.

-🎓 Graduated from [Your University] with a degree in [Your Degree].
+🎓 Recently completed Le Wagon's bootcamp on web development.

 🌱 Currently sharpening my skills in Hotwire.

 🎯 2024 Goals: Comfy and green setup.
-🎉 Fun Fact: [Interesting fact about you].

 ## 🛠️ Tech Stack